Perkins Island Camping at Ipswich River Wildlife Sanctuary

-Perkins Island is the wildlife sanctuary's only camping area that provides a wilderness-type setting for canoeists.
+Perkins Island is Ipswich River Wildlife Sanctuary's only camping area that provides a wilderness-type, accessible only by canoe.

 In order to maintain a peaceful atmosphere and reduce the human impact upon Perkins Island: